Login to Complete an Entry or to Access Judging Panel

 Please follow the rules carefully.
 Submissions that do not follow these procedures will not be considered.

-- Any individual (staff or freelance) who produces science writing on behalf of one or more institutions is eligible to submit ONE entry in each category.
-An individual is eligible to be an entrant (referred to herein as an “Entrant”) if such individual (a) is eighteen (18) years or older as of January 1, 2020 and is residing and located in a jurisdiction where the awards contest is lawfully allowed; (b) did not win an Excellence in Institutional Writing award last year ; and (c) has not won Excellence in Institutional Writing awards three (3) times.
+-An individual is eligible to be an entrant (referred to herein as an “Entrant”) if such individual (a) is eighteen (18) years or older as of January 1, 2023 and is residing and located in a jurisdiction where the awards contest is lawfully allowed; (b) did not win an Excellence in Institutional Writing award last year; and (c) has not won Excellence in Institutional Writing awards three (3) times.
 The awards contest is void where prohibited.

 - An entry should be a single piece or story package.
 The award is platform-independent: An entry can be a press release, news story, feature story, magazine article, blog post or other web content, video or audio piece, or story package consisting of more than one of these items.